 This is the US Government’s 2nd consecutive term on the Board of Directors.

 Representing Industry At large

-Jo Anthoine is Director Risk & Welfare for GardaWorld, the world’s largest privately owned security services company.
+Jo Anthoine is Senior Director Risk, Insurance and Welfare for GardaWorld, the world’s largest privately owned security services company.
 She is responsible for corporate risk management and the broad subject of welfare, including crisis response, mental health, family liaison and clinical governance.
 Jo has over 15 years’ experience working in the PSC industry and has used it to develop a bespoke approach to post incident welfare, based on research and best practice.
 Before joining GardaWorld, Jo spent nine years working for Aegis Defence Service and prior to that worked for the Office of the Deputy Prime Minister.
 She has a BA Hons degree in International Business with French, and has trained extensively in trauma focused post-incident support.
 As well as working for GardaWorld, Jo acts as a trustee for 3Pillars Project, a charity working with prisoners and young offenders.

 Ms. Anthoine was elected to serve a first 3-year term as a Board Director in October 2020.

 Charlie Mayne is one of the founders and the Managing Director of VSC Security Solutions.
 For over 10 years he has been at the very heart of building a company focused on providing security that is relevant to the environment and applicable to specific areas of operations.Before founding VSC, Mr. Mayne was an Officer in the British Royal Marines.
 His career included operational, training and management roles and it was in the Marines that he developed his leadership skills and learnt the importance of detailed planning.Mr.
 Mayne has a B Eng degree from Edinburgh University and a PG Dip in Security and Risk Management from the University of Loughborough.

 Mr. Mayne was elected to serve a first 3-year term as a Board Director at the Annual General Assembly in September 2016.